MuskanNarwal/Group-Project-3/README.md

 PART 3 - VISUALIZATIONS

 3.1 - Maps
+Interactive maps visualizing incidence and mortality counts categorized by year and type of cardiac disease.
+The maps are designed to allow users to explore geographical health data interactively.

+Interactive Maps with Leaflet.js
+The maps created in this project are built using Leaflet.js, a lightweight JavaScript library for creating interactive maps.
+This technology makes the maps highly interactive and user-friendly, allowing for a dynamic and engaging exploration of the data.

+Key Features of the Interactive Maps:

+Pop-ups: When a user clicks on a specific region (e.g., acity), a pop-up will appear displaying detailed information about the incidence and mortality rates for that region.
+Data Points: The pop-up might include additional information, such as the exact numbers for cases and deaths .
+This interaction enables users to drill down into the data for individual regions and understand the context in which the health data exists.

+Color-Coding Based on Health Data:

+The regions on the map are color-coded based on the incidence and mortality rates (e.g., light green for low rates and dark red for high rates).
+This visual representation makes it easy to see trends and outliers at a glance.

+Legend: A legend is included on the side or bottom of the map to explain what each color represents in terms of incidence and mortality rates.

 3.2 - Incidence and mortality rates
 Plotting was done using matplotlib and data was split into "high cases/deaths" = 10,000+ and "low cases/deaths" = <10,000 because there were drastic differences between the provinces due to differences in population.
 So, the split allowed for better readability.
 Dataframes were pivoted to allow for the desired analysis - x-axis consists of fiscal years, y-axis consists of counts of rates/deaths per year per province and each line in the line graph represented a province (color coded with a legend).
 The graphs were saved in the "Output folder.